hphilpotts/miniproject-static-calculator/readme.md

 ## Project Aim:
 **Build a working calculator, hosted on a static webpage, using HTML, CSS and vanilla JS.**

-I have chosen this miniproject primarily to refresh my familiarity with frontend web development, particularly CSS - having spent a lot of time recently on pure JavaScript or Python coding practice, I wanted to avoid skills atrophy in areas such as styling and project disciplines.
+I have chosen this miniproject primarily to refresh my familiarity with basic frontend web development, particularly CSS - having spent a lot of time recently on pure JavaScript or Python coding practice, I wanted to avoid skills atrophy in areas such as styling and project disciplines.
+- _N.B.: Project later converted to TypeScript in order to consolidate learning in this area too!_

 By chosing a static site, I have removed a lot of complexity in terms of hosting my project (thanks to GitHub Pages) - this will allow me to use my (sadly limited) time more efficiently.

 Lastly, with the relatively simple choice of project, I am hoping to practice writing simple, clean code from beginning to end!

+## Current issues to resolve/features to be added:
+- _Sound loads very slowly on deployed version when on mobile_.
+Issue may be to do with limitations of GitHub pages and subsequent workarounds through using my `.github.io` repo to host script & sound files, or to inefficiencies in scripts.
+Possible resolution through pre-loading sound files upon opening / switch to 'daft mode'?

 ## Project Progress:
 16/01/23: